 Heat sesame oil in a wok or large sauté pan over high heat.
 Add popular Chinese aromatics, like garlic, chilies, white parts of the onion and ginger, and sauté for about 30 seconds or until fragrant.

-Add the grilled eggplant, and stir fry for 1 minute.
-Add the sauce, and bring to a boil, allowing the sauce to thicken slightly.
+Add the grilled eggplant and stir-fry for one minute.
+Add the sauce and allow it to thicken slightly.